- Rapid Reference 🚀

 what this chapter is about

-- Hepatic encephalopathy in the context of chronic cirrhosis.
-This shouldn't be confused with encephalopathy due to acute hepatic failure, a more malignant process requiring different treatment (which will be discussed in the chapter on acute hepatic failure).
+- This chapter is primarily about type C hepatic encephalopathy (i.e., occuring in the context of chronic cirrhosis).
+This must not be confused with encephalopathy due to acute hepatic failure, a more malignant process requiring different treatment.📖

 overall philosophy for the patient intubated due to severe hepatic encephalopathy